From IT Operations to Gamifying Fin-Tech

 Angelo didn’t get a job as soon as he graduated college and his parents were pretty sad about it.
 Instead of being sad, he focused all his entertainment on his mental and physical well-being.
 He also focused on learning a skill.
 He knew that if he had clarity of thought and a good level of commitment and discipline, he’d become very good at that ‘one thing’.
 He went online and started looking for ways to make money.

 He saw a lot of options; e-commerce, drop shipping, private label, selling courses and trading.
-He started with trading and became convinced it was something he wanted to do when the money he invested into the tech stocks went up.
+He started with simulated trading and became convinced it was something he wanted to do when the money he invested into the tech stocks went up.
 He got more immersed into it and his singular focus became day trading.
 He was a day trader learning forex, crypto, indices, etc.

 The major thing which pushed him more into crypto was losing money in 2017.
 He knew he needed to become more educated on what was going on in the markets fundamentally and from a technical standpoint.
 He didn’t want what happened to him initially to repeat itself and he knew he had to learn.
 This became his motivation.